 - Five year running average

-Commissioners will be present to hear comments at the above referenced public hearing in Fargo, North Dakota on January 16, 2020 from 7-9 p.m.
+Commissioners will be present to hear comments at the above referenced public hearings in Fargo, North Dakota on January 16, 2020 from 7-9 p.m, and in Winnipeg, Manitoba on February 12 at the same time.
 A public comment period on the IRRB’s report will also be open through February 28, 2020.
 Public input is essential to the Commission’s consideration of a recommendation to the Governments of the United States and Canada.

 The International Joint Commission was established under the Boundary Waters Treaty of 1909 to help the United States and Canada prevent and resolve disputes over the use of the waters the two countries share.
 Its responsibilities include investigating and reporting on issues of concern when asked by the governments of the two countries.